 However, making your guitar louder at the right time, pushing your amps into killer saturation, or stacking well with other drive pedals are three powerful reasons to get one of the best boost pedals out there.
 In this guide, we’re going to help you decide which is best for you.
 Keep reading.

-- How to Choose the Best Boost Pedal For You
+- How to Choose The Right Pedal For You

 The MXR M133 Micro Amp Gain / Boost Pedal Pedal is our top pick.
 This pedal is as simple as it gets, but it delivers as promised with a significant injection of gain at the end of the signal chain.
 It’s also a great option for dropping the headroom on your tube amp for gritty tones at sociable volume levels.